kailan/esi/README.md

 ### Compute@Edge

-The [`esi_fastly`](https://docs.rs/esi_fastly) crate provides an implementation of a `RequestHandler` that will automatically pass requests to backends matching the request hostname.
-Make sure create a backend for every host that your application will serve.
+The [`esi_fastly`](https://docs.rs/esi_fastly) crate provides an implementation of an `ExecutionContext` that will automatically pass requests to backends matching the request hostname.
+Make sure to create a backend for every host that your application will serve.

 #### Cargo.toml